AgentOps-AI/agentops/design/otel_integration_design_doc.md

      - ✓ Verification of context propagation

 2. **Phase 2: Enhancement Phase**
-   - Develop and integrate a custom PostgreSQL exporter that strictly implements the OpenTelemetry SpanExporter interface.
-This exporter focuses solely on converting OpenTelemetry spans into the required PostgreSQL format without coupling to AgentOps business logic.
-   - Validate the hierarchy by ensuring:
-     - Agents are represented as parent spans.
-     - Events are recorded as child spans.
-     - Context propagation is robust across threads and asynchronous flows.
+   - **Objective:**
+     Enhance the telemetry integration by centralizing tracer provider initialization within the AgentOps SDK and refining the custom PostgreSQL exporter.
+This phase ensures that telemetry configuration is hidden from end users and that spans are reliably exported to both Jaeger and PostgreSQL.

+   - **Key Areas of Focus:**

+     - **Centralized Telemetry Initialization and Global Provider:**
+       - Introduce a single entry-point API (e.g., `agentops.init(config)`) that encapsulates all OpenTelemetry configuration.
+       - Internally, the SDK will create a global, singleton tracer provider configured with both the OTLP exporter (for Jaeger) and the custom PostgreSQL exporter.
+       - Once the tracer provider is set (using `trace.set_tracer_provider()`), all spans created via the AgentOps instrumentation will automatically use it.
+This eliminates redundancy in test setups and user code.
+       - In test environments, provide a mechanism to reset or reinitialize the global tracer to ensure test isolation.

+     - **Lifecycle Management and Graceful Shutdown:**
+       - The SDK will manage the tracer provider's lifecycle by exposing APIs (e.g., `agentops.end_session()`) that trigger underlying flush operations (via `force_flush()`) and eventual shutdown.
+       - This ensures that any pending span batches (especially in the PostgreSQL exporter) are committed before application termination.
+       - Clear timeout parameters and logging will be part of the shutdown process to aid in diagnostics.

-   - **Custom PostgreSQL Exporter Detailed Design:**
+     - **Custom PostgreSQL Exporter Enhancements:**
        - **Independence:**
-       The exporter operates only on standardized span data, remaining decoupled from AgentOps' internal session/event representation.

-     - **Schema Design:**
-       The PostgreSQL table is designed with columns to capture all necessary span data:
-         - `trace_id`: Uses the session ID as the trace identifier.
-         - `span_id`: Unique span identifier.
-         - `parent_span_id`: Establishes parent-child relationships.
-         - `name`: Represents the operation name.
-         - `start_time` and `end_time`: Stored as BIGINT (nanoseconds since epoch).
-         - `attributes`: A JSONB field for custom metadata.
+         The exporter will strictly implement the OpenTelemetry `SpanExporter` interface, operating solely on span data without coupling to AgentOps business logic.
-         - `status_code` and `status_message`: To capture span result.
+       - **Schema Design and Integrity:**
-         - `service_name` and `resource_attributes`: To enforce consistent service identification.
-       Indexes are created on key columns such as `trace_id`, `service_name`, and `start_time` to optimize analytical queries (e.g., via Jaiqu).
+         - The PostgreSQL table includes columns such as `trace_id`, `span_id`, `parent_span_id`, `name`, `start_time`, `end_time`, `attributes`, `status_code`, `status_message`, `service_name`, and `resource_attributes`.
+         - During initialization, the exporter uses `CREATE TABLE IF NOT EXISTS` to automatically create or recreate the table if missing.
        - **Batch Processing and Asynchronous Inserts:**
-       - The exporter accumulates spans in batches to minimize round trips to the database.
+         - Spans are accumulated in batches to minimize database round trips.
-       - It supports non-blocking and asynchronous insertion, ensuring that slower PostgreSQL operations do not delay the real-time Jaeger exporter.
-       - Configurable parameters (batch size, insert intervals, timeouts) are provided via environment variables.
+         - Parameters (batch size, insert interval, timeouts) are configurable via environment variables or config files.
-       - Retry logic with a backoff mechanism is implemented to handle transient errors and prevent data loss.
+         - Implement retry logic with exponential backoff to handle transient errors, ensuring data is preserved.
-       - **Flush and Shutdown:**
-         To ensure that all spans are persisted, especially during testing or a graceful shutdown, explicit flush/shutdown operations (e.g., using the tracer provider's force_flush() method) are employed.
-This guarantees that any pending batches are committed to PostgreSQL.

-     - **Error Handling and Logging:**
+       - **Robust Error Handling and Logging:**
-       - Robust error logging is integrated to capture any failures during table creation and batch insert operations.
+         - Detailed logging captures errors during table creation, connection issues, and batch insert failures.
-       - The `_ensure_table_exists()` method is enhanced to use `CREATE TABLE IF NOT EXISTS` semantics, thereby automatically recreating the table if it is missing (for instance, after a Docker container restart).
-       - Detailed log messages include span identifiers and error details, helping with troubleshooting and ensuring transparency in the export process.
+         - Log messages include context such as span identifiers, error messages, and retry counts.

-     - **Dual Export Coordination:**
-       - Since spans are exported simultaneously to both the Jaeger and PostgreSQL systems, the exporter makes no modifications to the span objects to ensure both exporters receive the same data.
-       - Resource management (CPU, network I/O, connection pooling) is tuned so that operations for both exporters do not compete adversely.

-     - **Configuration Management:**
+     - **Configuration and Customization:**
-       - PostgreSQL connection details (host, port, database, user, password, table name) are obtained from environment variables or configuration files.
+       - Both exporters' settings (OTLP endpoint, PostgreSQL connection parameters, batch processing intervals, etc.) are provided via environment variables or passed configuration.
-       - Operational parameters, such as batch processing intervals and maximum retry counts, are similarly configurable.
+       - Sensible default values are used to reduce setup friction, while preserving hooks for advanced customization.

+     - **Performance, Scalability, and Security:**
+       - Asynchronous, batched processing minimizes performance overhead, ensuring high throughput even during heavy session loads.
+       - Proper resource management (e.g., connection pooling, cleanup) protects against resource leaks.
+       - Secure communication (e.g., SSL/TLS for PostgreSQL) and safe management of sensitive credentials (via environment variables) are enforced.

-   - **Testing Strategy for Phase 2 Enhancements:**
+     - **Testing Strategy Enhancements:**
-     - Integration tests (e.g., those in tests/telemetry/test_postgres_exporter_integration.py) are updated to include a forced flush (or shutdown) of the BatchSpanProcessor using the tracer provider's force_flush() method to confirm that pending spans are indeed exported.
+       - Integration tests (e.g., in `tests/telemetry/test_postgres_exporter_integration.py`) will be updated to call `agentops.init()` and validate that pending spans are flushed after session termination.
-     - The tests validate that:
+       - Tests will verify:
+         - Proper configuration of the global tracer provider.
-         - The spans are correctly written to the PostgreSQL database.
+         - Accurate span export to PostgreSQL with correct schema initialization.
-         - The schema (including indexes) is correctly initialized.
-         - The trace hierarchy, identifiable by the proper parent-child relationships and the corresponding attributes, is maintained.
-     - Logging is reviewed to catch any potential silent errors during export.
+         - Maintenance of trace hierarchy (session as root, agents as parents, events as children).
+         - Robust logging of errors and successful insertions.

-   - **Expected Timeline:** 1-2 weeks of development, including the refined error handling, table creation improvements, and integration with persistent Docker volumes for PostgreSQL.
+   - **Expected Timeline:**
+     Approximately 1-2 weeks of development and testing, including integration with persistent Docker volumes, refinements in error-handling, and validation of a seamless end-user experience.

 3. **Phase 3: Production Readiness**
    - Implement robust error handling, asynchronous processing, and performance optimizations.